Home Vampire Myths

 The following information is based on what Sanguinarians say about themselves on their own websites and forums.
 Some recommended links are found at the end of the article.

-Sanguinarians are people who describe themselves as human beings with a compulsion, or need, to consume blood for reasons that are not primarily related to eroticism or emotional satisfaction.
-In most cases, Sanguinarians define their condition as an objective, if unrecognized, medical syndrome, entirely biological in nature.
-As a general rule, they do not propose "spiritual" explanations for their blood craving or believe that it has anything to do with "energy."
-Most Sanguinarians report a physical craving for human blood preferentially (or exclusively), and many of them have arranged for human "donors" who voluntarily supply them with fresh blood.
+Sanguinarians describe themselves as human beings with a compulsion, or need, to consume blood for reasons other than erotic (see Blood Fetishists) or emotional satisfaction.
+Sanguinarians define their condition as an objective, if unrecognized, medical syndrome, entirely biological in nature.
+They are hostile toward "spiritual" explanations for their blood craving, and don't believe that it has anything to do with "energy."
+Most Sanguinarians crave human blood exclusively, and many of them have arranged for human "donors" who voluntarily supply them with fresh blood.
 Some Sanguinarians describe a life-long fascination with blood and blood-drinking, while others experienced an abrupt awakening of blood-craving which they may or may not be able to trace to a certain event.

-In the past five years, I have found that the Sanguinarian community has become much more dogmatic in their self-definition.
+Since the late 1990s, the Sanguinarian community has become much more dogmatic in their self-definition.
 Many define themselves as the only "real vampires," and further insist that a person is a "real" Sanguinarian (and by extension, a "real" vampire) only if he or she suffers actual physical illness without regular blood intake.
-Many Sanguinarians now report a family history of Sanguinarian symptoms, which five years ago was reported only rarely, and infer a genetic basis for the condition.
+Many Sanguinarians now report a family history of Sanguinarian symptoms, which ten years ago was reported only rarely, and suggest a genetic basis for the condition.
 Symptoms of blood deprivation, according to Sanguinarians, include extreme fatigue, autoimmune deficiencies, headaches, frequent illness, muscle and joint pain, emotional distress, uncontrollable rages, and other problems that cannot be traced to any known disease.
-Some Sanguinarians report that they suffered for years with such symptoms and achieved almost instant relief when they began drinking blood.
+Some Sanguinarians report that they suffered for years with such symptoms, baffling conventional medical professionals, and achieved almost instant relief when they began drinking blood.

 The amount of blood consumed, and the frequency of consumption, varies highly among Sanguinarians, but few consume more than tiny amounts at a time, usually obtained through slight cuts or punctures made by lancets or razor blades on their willing human "donors."
-Often, the "donors" themselves undertake the making of all cuts or wounds.
+The "donors" themselves usually make all cuts or wounds.
 Many Sanguinarians insist that "donors" undergo testing for blood-borne diseases, including HIV and hepatitis.
-Some Sanguinarians consume animal blood, but most consider this an inferior substitute for human blood.
+Some Sanguinarians consume animal blood, but most consider it an inferior (or unacceptable) substitute for human blood.

 Sanguinarians differ in the intensity of their need for regular blood consumption.